-To upgrade a Trainee License to the Residential License level, appraisers must submit the following:
+To upgrade a license to a higher level, appraisers must submit the following:

 - A completed Upgrade Application (REA 3023); - A completed Log of Appraisal Experience (REA 3004) documenting the number of hours, months and experience.
-The log must also contain certifications on page 2 of the form. (not required for the Trainee level); - A completed Experience Log Summary (REA 3003), which summarizes information from the Log of Appraisal Experience; - Two work samples from each category of experience claimed for each of the two most recent years listed on the Log of Appraisal Experience (see Work Samples on page 15); - A completed Basic Education Attachment (REA 3002) to document any additional basic education required for the Residential License (if necessary), along with copies of transcripts or course completion certificates; - A completed Consent to Service of Process (REA 3006), if the appraiser's business, mailing or residence address is outside of California; - All applicable fees; and - A new Statement of Citizenship, Alienage, and Immigration Status for State Public Benefits (REA 3030), along with proof of legal presence in the United States if the documentation previously submitted to this office expired.
+The log must also contain certifications on page 2 of the form - A completed Experience Log Summary (REA 3003), which summarizes information from the Log of Appraisal Experience; - A completed Basic Education Attachment (REA 3002) to document any additional basic education that is required along with copies of transcripts or course completion certificates; - A completed Consent to Service of Process (REA 3006), if the appraiser's business, mailing or residence address is outside of California; - All applicable fees; and - A new Statement of Citizenship, Alienage, and Immigration Status for State Public Benefits (REA 3030), along with proof of legal presence in the United States if the documentation previously submitted to this office expired.